blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 ### The events that will trigger an alert are the following changes to a SPO:

-✅Block Minted - if the SPO we are tracking mints a block
+✅ Block Minted - if the SPO we are tracking mints a block

-✅Stake Delegation - if the SPO we are tracking has a new delegator added to the pool
+✅ Stake Delegation - if the SPO we are tracking has a new delegator added to the pool

-✅Pool Registration Updates - if the SPO changes items to it registration like, Relays, fix fee, margin, Name or metadata
+✅ Pool Registration Updates - if the SPO changes items to it registration like, Relays, fix fee, margin, Name or metadata

-✅Pool Retirement - if the SPO retires their stake pool
+✅ Pool Retirement - if the SPO retires their stake pool

 ***